-In April 2005, we entered into a bridge loan credit facility with Alcmene providing for \$25 million of available borrowings, all of which were drawn down on April 12, 2005.
-The bridge loan credit facility allows for up to an additional \$25 million of discretionary supplemental senior secured loans.
-See "Obligations and Indebtedness."
-All amounts outstanding under this credit facility will become due and payable on October 12, 2005, unless we exercise our right to extend the maturity date to April 12, 2006.
+In April 2005, we entered into a bridge loan credit facility with Alcmene providing for \$25 million of available borrowings, all of which were drawn down on April 12, 2005 (the "Bridge Loan Credit Facility").
+The Bridge Loan Credit Facility allows for up to an additional \$25 million of discretionary supplemental senior secured loans. .See "Obligations and Indebtedness."
+All amounts outstanding under this credit facility were initially due and payable on October 12, 2005.

-On August 1, 2005, the Company amended its Bridge Loan Credit Facility with Alcmene Funding, LLC.
+On August 1, 2005, we amended our Bridge Loan Credit Facility with Alcmene Funding, LLC.
 The amendment agreement extended the term of the loan to April 12, 2006, eliminated the loan extension fee, revised the interest rate effective August 1, 2005 to LIBOR plus 5.6% through December 31, 2005 and thereafter to 13.5% per annum, and amended certain collateral rights and financial covenants.
+At September 30, 2005, the interest rate on the loan was 9.76% per annum.

 On August 1, 2005, the Company, through Hercules Funding Trust I, an affiliated statutory trust, executed a \$100 million securitized credit facility (the "Citigroup Facility") with Citigroup Global Markets Realty Corp. ("Citigroup").
 The Company's ability to make draws on the Citigroup Facility expires on July 31, 2006 unless extended prior to such date for an additional 364-day period with the lenders' consent.
 If the Citigroup Facility is not extended, any principal amounts then outstanding will be amortized over a six-month period through a termination date in January 2007.
 The Citigroup Facility will be collateralized by loans from the Company's portfolio companies, and includes an advance rate of approximately 55% of eligible loans.
 Interest on borrowings under the Citigroup Facility will be paid monthly and will be charged at one-month LIBOR plus a spread of 1.65%.
-The Company also paid a loan origination fee equal to 0.25% of the Citigroup Facility and will be subject to an unused commitment fee of 0.25%.
+The Company also paid a loan origination fee equal to 0.25% of the Citigroup Facility and will be subject to an unused commitment fee of 0.50% until the earlier of the Company borrowing \$50.0 million under the facility or February 1, 2006, and 0.25% thereafter.
 The Citigroup Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the Citigroup Facility to certain dollar amounts, to concentrations in certain geographic regions and industries, to certain loan grade classifications, to certain security interests, and to certain interest payment terms.
+There were no outstanding borrowings under the Citigroup Facility at September 30, 2005, however, we drew \$5.0 million under the facility in October.